tannerdolby/rotation-cipher/README.md

 // ...
 ```

-Note: Scroll through the output file and checkout the random rotations for a chance of finding a really cool username / social share handle.
+Note: Scroll through the output file and checkout the list of ciphers.
+In particular, view the random rotations for a chance of finding a really cool username / social share handle.

 ### Resources
 - https://en.wikipedia.org/wiki/Caesar_cipher